go-sprout/sprout/docs/features/loader-system-registry-group.md

 ## How to use a registry group

-If you have creted a `RegistryGroup` or want to use a built-in group, you can add it to your handler using the `AddGroups` method:
+If you have created a `RegistryGroup` or want to use a built-in group, you can add it to your handler using the `AddGroups` method:

 ```go
 err := handler.AddGroups(group1, group2)